adaapp/primers-portfolio-AstridCaballeroPardo/README.md

 ### Primer 2 - Self-service Checkout
 This challenge requires us to create a selfservice checkout program where the user inputs the quantity of a specific item and its cost (this can be done 0 or many times).
 The result is the calculation of the total purchase including tax.

-As part of the initial design two functions that implemented the accumulative calculation of the cost of the items and the calculation of the tax.
+As part of the initial design two functions that implemented the accumulative calculation of the cost of the items and the calculation of the tax were needed.

 To help complete this challenge I needed to break the overall problem down into the following main tasks:
 * Get data from the user